 - Drink plenty of water.

 - If you have nausea, try warm water or mild teas, which might be less of a shock to your stomach than cold water.

-- Avoid eating too much protein, too much sugar, and too much salt, as this can make you urinate more.
+- Avoid overeating protein, too much sugar, and too much salt, as this can make you urinate more.
 But don’t cut out all salts.
 You need some salt to hold onto the water you are consuming.

-- If drinking is still very difficult, try marking a bottle of water and sipping every 15-20 minutes, as if you were exercising.
-This can keep your fluid levels up even if you are very tired, nauseous, and finding it very difficult to drink enough.
+- If drinking is still tough, try marking a bottle of water and sipping every 15-20 minutes, as if you were exercising.
+This can keep your fluid levels up even if you are exhausted, nauseous, and finding it very difficult to drink enough.

 - Do not eat overly dry foods when you can avoid it.
 If your nausea calms down, make a point of having soups and fruit salads, which are rich in water and minerals that will keep you hydrated.